longyuxi/dew-lover/README.md

 3. BLAST the sequence before the Gal4 sequence on the *Drosophila* genome through [NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch&PROG_DEF=blastn&BLAST_PROG_DEF=megaBlast&BLAST_SPEC=OGP__7227__9554)

+# Unbuffering Python

+(This isn't related to dew-lover, but I'm just leaving here since it is beneficial) To unbuffer the Python print statements (for e.g. when you want to see real time output when using tee `python script.py 2>&1 | tee search_output.txt`), add the line `alias python='python -u'` to .bashrc.
+See [this post](https://stackoverflow.com/questions/107705/disable-output-buffering) for other solutions.

 ## BLAST results:
 (can be found at `data/blast/`)